How to Open a Stuck Volkswagen MK7 Hood

 Final Comments

 Problems like these are a good reminder to always keep at least a small amount of tools in your vehicle.
-For German cars, it is great to have Torx bits, an assortment of metric sockets, ratchet, screwdrivers, etc.
+For German cars, it is great to have Torx bits, metric sockets, ratchet, screwdrivers, etc.

 Also, consider a torque wrench in case you have to change a wheel and an OBD code scanner so if you end up stuck on the side of the road, you can check the codes and see if you can get back on the road on your own or if calling a tow truck is the better option.